cryogars/ice-road-copters/README.md

 ```

 ## Additional information :books:
-The goal of this program is to utilize existing USGS 3DEP 1m topography data (via [py3dep](https://github.com/hyriver/py3dep)) and Ames Stereo Pipeline ([ASP](https://github.com/NeoGeographyToolkit/StereoPipeline)) software to accurately align snow-on airborne lidar point clouds to real world coordinates without the use of ground control points.
-We also provide an option for a user specified DEM (snow-off).

 ![heli_bsu](./docs/heli.png)

-For example, we used prior knowledge that HWY-21 running through our study site is kept snow-free for a majority of the year, thus making excellent virtual ground control points for post-processing in ASP (using `pc_align`).
+For example, in our study at Boise State we used prior knowledge that SR-21 running through our study site is kept snow-free for a majority of the year, thus making excellent virtual ground control points for post-processing in ASP (using `pc_align`).
+It contains plenty of points, elevation change, and switchbacks to allow for a good fit.

 ![roads](./docs/roads.png)